Tips and Resources for Victims of the LA Wildfires

 Address: 692 N Robertson Blvd, West Hollywood, CA 90069

-The Abbey is offering free meals to individuals displaced by the wildfires and to first responders in need.
+The Abbey offers free meals to individuals displaced by the wildfires and to first responders in need.

 Shelter, Storage, and Relief Support